Okeibunor/github-service/README.md

 # GitHub API Data Fetching and Service

-A Go service that monitors GitHub repositories, fetches commit information, and stores it in a SQLite database.
-The service continuously syncs repository data and provides easy access to commit statistics.
+A Go service that monitors GitHub repositories, fetches commit information, and stores it in a PostgreSQL database.
+The service continuously syncs repository data and provides easy access to commit statistics through a RESTful API.

 ## Features

 - Fetches and stores repository metadata
 - Continuously monitors repositories for new commits
-- Stores commit information in a SQLite database
+- Stores commit information in a PostgreSQL database
 - Configurable date range for commit fetching
+- RESTful API for managing repositories and retrieving statistics
-- Provides commit statistics and author information
+- Detailed commit analytics and author information
-- Efficient querying of stored data
+- Swagger/OpenAPI documentation
+- Comprehensive database queries for analytics

 ## Requirements

 - Go 1.21 or later
 - GitHub Personal Access Token
-- SQLite3
+- PostgreSQL 13 or later

+## Documentation

+The `/docs` folder contains comprehensive documentation for the service:

+- `api.yaml` - OpenAPI/Swagger specification for the REST API endpoints
+- `commit_queries.md` - Documentation for commit-related database operations and analytics
+- `repository_queries.md` - Documentation for repository management database operations
+- `chromium_test.md` - Example implementation using the Chromium repository

-## Installation
+## Installation and Setup

 1. Clone the repository: